arup-group/osmox/README.md

 - feature extraction (such as floor areas)
 - filling missing data

- Assembled together, they form part of our wider pipeline.
+Once assembled, these form part of our wider pipeline.
 But as a standalone tool, OSMOX is useful for extracting insights from OSM in a reproducible manner.

  ![isle of man distance_to_nearest_transit](./readme_fixtures/distance-to-transit.png) *^ Isle of Man `distance_to_nearest_transit`.*